 (b) H-zone of striated muscle fibre represents both thick and thin filaments – False

-Corrected statement: H-zone of the striated muscle fiber represents only thick filaments
+Corrected statement: H-zone of the striated muscle fibre represents only thick filaments

 (c) Human skeleton has 206 bones – True

-(d) There are 11 pairs of ribs in man – False
+(d) There are 11 pairs of ribs in a man – False

-Corrected statement: There are 12 pairs of ribs in man.
+Corrected statement: There are 12 pairs of ribs in a man.